chinhung/pointwave/README.md

     .complete();
 ```
 - the decorator function is a function which receives the decoratee and returns the decorated object
-- the decorator functions will be applied following the "First In, First Out" rule (for this example, the inner layer of the decorated object is `decoratee`, the second layer is `Decorator1`, the third layer is `Decorator2` and the outer layer is `Decorator3`)
+- the decorator functions will be applied following the "First In, First Out" rule (in this example, the inner layer of the decorated object is `decoratee`, the second layer is `Decorator1`, the third layer is `Decorator2` and the outer layer is `Decorator3`)
 - provides generic support

 ## Example